valist-io/valist/docs/fetching-and-installing-software.md

 ## Web

-To download a release artifact from the Web UI, navigate to the target repository's profile page (https://app.valist.io/`<orgName>`/`<repoName>`), and then choose your desired release from the release list.
+To download a release artifact from the Web UI, navigate to the target repository's profile page (https://app.valist.io/`<orgName>`/`<repoName>`), and click `versions`, then choose your desired release from the release list.

 ![valist-release-page](img/valist-release-page.png){width="600px"}